karol-brejna-i/locust-experiments/feeding-locusts/README.md

 * doing some preparations before the tests start,
 * sending some data from the master to workers.

-See the following article for more detailed walk through: https://medium.com/locust-io-experiments/locust-experiments-feeding-the-locusts-cf09e0f65897
+See the following article for more detailed walkthrough: https://medium.com/locust-io-experiments/locust-experiments-feeding-the-locusts-cf09e0f65897

 ## Scope of the experiment